openshift/instaslice-operator/KONFLUX_RELEASE.md

 This section covers creating the Konflux application and setting up the build pipelines for the new OCP version in the instaslice-fbc repository.

 **Important:** Complete this part first to create the Konflux application (e.g., `dynamicacceleratorslicer-fbc-4-20`).
 This application must exist and be building successfully before you can configure the release plans in Part B.

+**Reference Examples:** For a complete example of this process, see [PR #9: Add 4.19](https://github.com/openshift/instaslice-fbc/pull/9) which demonstrates adding OCP 4.19 support.
+For more information on File-Based Catalogs in Konflux, refer to the [Konflux OLM Operator Sample Documentation](https://github.com/konflux-ci/olm-operator-konflux-sample/blob/main/docs/konflux-onboarding.md#building-a-file-based-catalog).

 After completing these steps, proceed to Part B for konflux-release-data repository changes.